AutoEval Done Right: Using Synthetic Data for Model Evaluation: Autoevaluating Accuracy and other Metrics

 where $\chi^2_{1-\alpha, M}$ denotes the $1-\alpha$ quantile of the chi-squared distribution with $M$ degrees of freedom.
 This interval has the following (standard) guarantee:

 and thus, it can be used to rank the models by checking whether the $m$ and $m'$ coordinates of $\mathcal{C}^{\chi}$ overlap for each model $m$ and $m'$ in $1, \ldots, M$.

-\subsection{Application to Rank computer Vision Models}
+\subsection{Application to Rank Computer Vision Models}

 We applied the described methodology applies for evaluating computer vision models.
 We considered five trained computer vision models~(\texttt{ResNet-18}, \texttt{ResNet-34}, \texttt{ResNet-50}, \texttt{ResNet-101}, and \texttt{ResNet-152}) optimized over the training set of ImageNet and sourced from PyTorch~\cite{paszke2019pytorch}.
-We considered the task of estimating their accuracy on the validation set of ImageNet in a low-data regime.
+We considered the task of estimating their accuracy on the validation set of ImageNet in a low-data regime, using a subset of labeled data points.
+The ground-truth model accuracies were computed as the mean accuracies evaluated over the entire validation dataset.

 We considered two different approaches to estimate the accuracy of these models.
 The first is referred to as \texttt{PPI}~\cite{angelopoulos2023prediction}, and corresponds to~\eqref{eq:ppimean} with $\lambda = 1$.
-The second strategy, \texttt{PPI++}~\cite{angelopoulos2023-ty} optimizes $\lambda$ to minimize the variance.
+The second strategy, \texttt{PPI++}~\cite{angelopoulos2023-ty} optimizes $\lambda$ to minimize the variance, with limited computational overhead~(Table~\ref{table:runtime_comparison}).
 These approaches were benchmarked against $\hat{\mu}^{\mathrm{classical}}$ along with a standard z-test confidence interval.

 To reflect a low-data regime, we randomly sampled a small number $n$ of observations to be used as labeled data points available for these approaches.
 The rest of the observations in the validation data were used as unlabeled data points for \texttt{PPI} and \texttt{PPI++}.
-Our synthetic label distribution $d\tilde{P}_{i,m}$ is the softmax vector of model $m$ on data point $i$, and $d\tilde{P}_{i,m}^u$ is analogous.
-Ground-truth model accuracies were computed as the mean accuracies evaluated over the entire validation dataset.
+Our synthetic label distribution $d\tilde{P}_{i,m}$ is the softmax vector of model $m$ on labeled data point $i$; $d\tilde{P}_{i,m}^u$ for an unlabeled data point is analogous.